uma01234/Uma_project-repo/README.md

+# python-hw3
-This project is about printing and viewing hello world
+python hw 3 github pull requestThis project is about printing and viewing hello world